-However, a fingerprint or a question to which only you know the answer (Which of these addresses is most familiar to you?) can be requested.
+However, a fingerprint or a question to which only you know the answer (Which of these addresses has a current or former association to you?) can be requested.
 Two-factor authentication adds another layer of security to your account.
 Making it a little bit more difficult for hackers to reach your private data.

 Sign up for alerts